The History and Future of Planetary Threats | Financing Preparedness

-In this webinar, Dr. Amanda Glassman, Executive Vice President and Senior Fellow at the Center for Global Development joined Dr. Wilmot James, Senior Research Scholar and Chair of the Center for Pandemic Research at ISERP, to discuss the urgent need to finance preparedness and how to mobilize significant resources for global health security.
+In this virtual event, Dr. Amanda Glassman, Executive Vice President and Senior Fellow at the Center for Global Development joined Dr. Wilmot James, Senior Research Scholar and Chair of the Center for Pandemic Research at ISERP, to discuss the urgent need to finance preparedness and how to mobilize significant resources for global health security.
 They were joined by Dr. Jeffrey Sachs, economist, University Professor, and the Director of the Center for Sustainable Development at Columbia; Dr. Chinwe Ochu of the Nigerian Centre for Disease Control; and Dr. Natalia Pasternak, visiting professor at the Public Administration School at Fundação Getúlio Vargas, São Paulo, and research fellow at University of São Paulo.

-This event was hosted by Columbia University’s Institute for Social and Economic Research and Policy, in partnership with the Center for Sustainable Development at Columbia and the Academy of Political Science.
+This event was hosted by Columbia University’s Institute for Social and Economic Research and Policy, in partnership with the Center for Sustainable Development at Columbia and The Academy of Political Science.

 In the History and Future of Planetary Threats series, the Institute for Social and Economic Research and Policy (ISERP) convenes meetings to examine modern-day catastrophic risks and hazards, whether natural, accident or deliberate, in the following domains: geological, biological, epidemic infectious disease, environmental, chemical, extreme weather, food security, radiological and nuclear, or combinations of these.
 By catastrophic we understand to mean classes of events that could lead to sudden, extraordinary, widespread disaster beyond the collective capacity of national and international organizations and the private sector to control, causing severe disruptions in normal social functioning, heavy tolls in terms of morbidity and mortality, and major economic losses; in sum, events that may well cause a change in the direction of history.
 Nuclear falls into a class of its own, because it can result in the annihilation of life on planet earth and the end of history as we know it.